ionic-team/ionic-docs/src/pages/native/community.md

 ---
-title: Ionic Native Community
+title: Cordova Community Plugins
 tableOfContents: false
 ---

+[Apache Cordova](https://cordova.apache.org/) is an open source native runtime that allows developers to build native mobile apps with HTML, CSS, and JavaScript.
+Similar to [Capacitor](https://capacitorjs.com/), Ionic’s own native runtime, Cordova allows developers to access native device features, such as camera, keyboard, and geolocation, using a system of plugins.
+A plugin is a small amount of add-on code that provides JavaScript interface to native components.
+They allow your app to use native device capabilities beyond what is available to pure web apps.

-Ionic Native Community is a collection of TypeScript wrappers for open source Cordova and Capacitor plugins that make it easy to add native functionality to any Ionic app.
+For developers using Ionic with Cordova, our team has developed a collection of TypeScript wrappers for open source Cordova plugins that make it easy to add native functionality to any Ionic app.
+See [Ionic Native](https://github.com/ionic-team/ionic-native).

-These Community Plugins are submitted and maintained by the Ionic community.
+These plugins are submitted and maintained by the Ionic community.
 While community members are generally quick to find and fix issues, certain plugins may not function properly.

-For teams that require dedicated native plugin support & SLAs, ongoing maintenance, and security patches, please explore [Ionic Enterprise](https://ionic.io/docs/premier-plugins) then [request a free trial](https://ionicframework.com/enterprise/contact).
+For professional developers and teams that require dedicated native plugin support & SLAs, ongoing maintenance, and security patches, please explore our [premium options](https://ionicframework.com/native), including plugin support and pre-built solutions for common native use cases.

 > These docs are for apps built with Ionic Framework 4.0.0 and greater.
 For older Ionic v3 projects, please [see here](/docs/v3/native).